 Alice C. Linsley

+The bones were placed in ossuary boxes.
+Researchers from Bar-Ilan and Tel Aviv universities confirmed the authenticity of an ancient ossuary that was plundered from a tomb in the Valley of Elah (where David defeated the Philistine warrior Goliath).
 The 2,000-year-old ossuary belonged to a daughter of the Caiaphas family of priests.
-It is marked with the 6 pointed star associated with the Horite ruling caste, and an Aramaic inscription that says, “Miriam Daughter of Yeshua Son of Caiaphas, Priests of Ma’aziah from Beth Imri.”
+It is marked with the 6 pointed star associated with the Horite Hebrew ruling caste, and an Aramaic inscription that says, “Miriam Daughter of Yeshua Son of Caiaphas, Priests of Ma’aziah from Beth Imri.”
 The inscription dates to the time of the Second Temple.
 Here is a photo of Miriam's ossuary.

-The image is called mer-ka-ba, a word of ancient Egyptian origin.
+The 6-prong solar image is called mer-ka-ba, a word of ancient Egyptian origin.
 Merkaba means "love of the body and spirit."
-In the worldview of the R1b peoples, immortality required that the body and spirit be together to avoid the "second death."
+In the worldview of the Horite Hebrew, immortality required that the body and spirit be together to avoid the second death.
 Therefore, great precautions were taken in the burial of the ruler, so that the body and spirit did not became separated.
 This is why the bodies of the Egyptian rulers were mummified.
 The R1b rulers buried in the Tarum Valley in China were also mummified.